jackbittiner/PrimeTime/README.md

 __PrimeGenerator__: This constructor is responsible for two things.
 One is to determine whether a number is prime or not.
 The other is to generate the first N primes where N is given as an argument.
+To determine whether a number is prime or not the function first checks if the argument is perfectly divisible by 2 or 3.
+If this is true and the argument isn't 2 or 3, then it returns false.
+If the number is 2 or 3, it will return true.
+Then we check if the numbers from 5 upwards are prime or not.
+We begin with a variable of 5 and increment it by 6 each time until we get to the square root of the argument.
+If the argument is perfectly divisible by the variable or the variable + 2, then it isn't prime.
+This is why we can increment the variable by 6 as each number between 5 and 11 will be checked either from the original if statement, or by this new if statement.
-To determine whether a number is prime or not it looks at all the primes that came before it.
-So say we were evaluating the number 11, the primes before it are 2, 3, 5 and 7.
-And because 11 isn't divisible by any of those numbers, 11 has to be prime.
-So if we take the number 10, that is perfectly divisible by 2 so will be deemed not prime.
-To generate N primes, the getPrimes method increments from 2 and checks each number using the method described before.
+This speeds up the process of checking if a number is prime.

+Then to generate N primes, the getPrimes method increments from 2 and checks each number using the method described before.
 It stops when it reaches N primes.